sofiabacha/Programming-Assignment/README.md

 This repository contains implementations for questions 2-6 of Part A.
 Each problem is located in a separate folder with its own Java file, example `input.txt`, and `output.txt`.
-Bonus questions 1 and 3 are in the bonus folder and bonus question 2 is in the "Heap Bottom Up" folder.
+Bonus question 1 is in the bonus folder and bonus question 2 is in the "Heap Bottom Up" folder.

 ---